Back to Category <Previous Item | Next Item>

 3.2 cc Czech (?!?) diesel

 Here’s an intriguing Wotizit sent in by reader Dave Causer of England.
 Dave acquired it some years ago from Mike Clanford.
-Mike thought it may have been of Czech origin, but wasn't sure.
+Mike thought that it may have been of Czech origin, but wasn't sure.
 Dave confirmed that all the threads are metric, which is consistent wih Mike’s views.

 The measured displacement of the engine is 3.2 cc, based on a very long stroke.
-The complexity of the main cylinder casting would seem to indicate something more than just a 'one off', but it could nonetheless be a home-build by a model engineer having better-than-average foundry skills.
+The complexity of the main cylinder casting would seem to indicate something more than just a "one off", but it could nonetheless be a home-build by a model engineer having better-than-average foundry skills.
 Most of the construction is good, but the piston/liner fit as received was poor, implying a builder who had not yet fully acquired the technique for lapping piston/cylinder fits to diesel standards.
 There were also a few issues with the structural integrity of the assembly.

 The engine required a fair bit of intervention by Dave to make it into a dependable runner, further suggesting a home-build by someone who was feeling his way.
 Once sorted, it proved to be even easier to start than a Mills and ran beautifully with great flexibility.
 However, there wasn’t much power on tap.